 I have interviewed more than 25 lesbian women who served in branches of the Australian military between the 1960s and the present as part of a project examining LGBT Australians in the military.
 Many of these women have told me of how they realised and acted on their sexuality while in the military.

-Julie, who served in the Women’s Royal Australian Army Corps (WRAAC) in the 1960s, remembers first feeling attraction and then love for another woman in the military environment.
+Julie served in the Women’s Royal Australian Army Corps (WRAAC) in the 1960s.
+She remembers first feeling attraction and then love for another woman in the military environment.
 She then went on to form relationships with other women who were also serving.

-While her sexuality had to be concealed in certain environments, it was through her service that she was able to find and connect with other women who desired women and enjoyed a lesbian subculture.
-Ultimately though, once her sexuality was exposed to her superiors, she was forced out of the WRAAC within days.
+In certain environments, she concealed her sexuality.
+However, through her service that she connected with other women who desired women and enjoyed a lesbian subculture.
+Ultimately though, her superiors forced her out of the WRAAC within days of discovering her sexuality.

-Upon leaving, despite the way she had been treated, Julie refused to accept the official military edict that her homosexuality was a medical “problem”.
-Instead, she carried with her the knowledge of who she was and that there were many other similar women in the wider world.
+Despite that, Julie refused to accept the official military edict that her homosexuality was a medical “problem”.
+Instead, she carried with her the knowledge of who she was.
+And that many similar women existed in the wider world.

 Yvonne, who served in the 1980s, also came to realise her sexuality while she served in the WRAAC.
-In an interview, she describes being 23 when she “fell in love with another female soldier and I thought, ‘oh we can’t tell anyone’”.
+She described when she fell in love with another female soldier at 23 and thought, ‘oh we can’t tell anyone’.

 She told me how she felt at the time:

 I’m in the military and I’m a gay lady in the military.
 Hm, we’re not allowed to be gay in the military.
 So constantly looking over your shoulder, making sure you weren’t doing anything that was going to get you booted out I supposed.

 Like Julie before her, the exposure of Yvonne’s sexuality forced her out of the military.